wilsonja/CS271/README.md

-# CS271
+# Architecture and Assembly Language
-Projects from OSU CS271-Computer Architecture and Assembly Language
+Projects from Computer Architecture and Assembly Language course.